-We took a trip along the North Mayo coastline to visit amongst others, Downpatrick Head and the Ceide Fields.
+We took a trip along the North Mayo coastline to visit Downpatrick Head and the Ceide Fields.
 While not as well known as the Cliffs of Moher, this area is equally as impressive and scenic.

 Our first stop was Killala, a quaint seaside village.
 Killala was the scene of the last major engagement in the 1798 rebellion.
-The Irish rebels, helped by the French, held onto Killala for 32 days but on the 33rd day, after 20 minutes of fierce fighting 600 Irish troops were killed and the rebellion was effectively finished.
+The Irish rebels, helped by the French, held onto Killala for 32 days.
+On the 33rd day, after 20 minutes of fierce fighting 600 Irish troops were killed and the rebellion was effectively finished.

-Within a small area of the village, there’s a round tower, an old deanery, a Church of Ireland cathedral and the area has an old world feel to it.
+In the centre of the village, there is a round tower, an old deanery and a Church of Ireland Cathedral.
+This part of the village has an old world feel to it.

-As I was browsing through our Wild Atlantic Way passport I noticed that Downpatrick Head was featured and after a quick google realised that it was along the route to the Ceide Fields.
+As I was browsing through the Wild Atlantic Way passport, I noticed that Downpatrick Head was featured and after a quick google realised that it was along the route to the Ceide Fields.

 A nice bit of luck especially given it was the highlight of our trip that day.

 Dun Briste is a 50-metre stack that sits 80 metres off Downpatrick Head.